julienvollering/DSMdepth/ms/ms.md

 Also, *TWI5m* and *DTW2500* at Skrimfjella showed monotonically positive and negative predictive effects, respectively.

 Individual conditional expectation lines indicated some interactions between predictors (Fig. \@ref(fig:pdps)).
-For example, the magnitude of the increase in depth with *elevation* that the model expected at Ørskogfjellet was different for different observations; some depth predictions increased by only \unit{40\,cm} while others increased by more than \unit{100\,cm}, over the same elevation gain.
+For example, the magnitude of the increase in depth with *elevation* that the model expected at Ørskogfjellet was different for different observations; some depth predictions increased by only 40 cm while others increased by more than 100 cm, over the same elevation gain.
 Similarly, ICE lines of *radU* at Skrimfjella were non-parallel, with some locations showing monotonically increasing peat depth predictions with uranium concentration (unlike the average effect).
 Nevertheless, most ICE lines were generally parallel -- indicating that the average effects of the predictors were good representations of their overall effects.